vitalii-mieliet/red-devils-project/README.md

 # 🏆 Watchcharm

-**Watchcharm** is a collaborative web development project created as part of the GoIT Full Stack Bootcamp.
-It is a responsive one-page application built using **HTML**, **CSS**, and **JavaScript**, focused on clean layout, smooth animations, and modern development practices.
+**Watchcharm** is a collaborative web development project built as part of the GoIT Full Stack Bootcamp.
+It is a responsive one-page application developed using HTML, CSS, and JavaScript, showcasing teamwork, clean design, smooth animations, and modern web development practices.

 ## 🔗 Live Demo